spud/manifesto_docs/user_guide/development/quick_start.rst

 Top-level things to know:

 - You should never need to edit or modify any files outside of the /site/ directory.
-The site folder contains any modules you load specifically for your site, the composer.json file for loading third-party libraries, and the /themes/ directory where your customizations will live.
+The site directory contains any modules you load specifically for your site, the composer.json file for loading third-party libraries, and the /themes/ directory where your customizations will live.
+- Your first course of action is likely to be either installing additional required modules, or cloning the default theme to begin customization
 - The URLs /admin/ and /editor/ are for managing the site configuration and content management respectively
-- Your first course of action is likely to be either installing additional required modules, or cloning the default theme to begin customization
 - There are default, canonical routes for publicly accessing any module content, which follows this pattern::

 http://example.org/mod/[module_shortname]/[function]/[identifier]/index.php